Goalify/front-end/README.md

 ## 7. User Stoires
 User Type | User Story Title | User stories
 | :--- | :---: | :---
-Web User  | Registration | As a user, I can register into the website by entering my email and password and confirming the password so that I can login to the platform.
+Web User  | Registration | As a user, I can register on the website by entering my email and password and confirming the password so that I can log in to the platform.
-Web User  | Login | As a user, I can log in to the website by entering my confidentials (email, password) so that I can use the platform.
+Web User | Login | As a user, I want to able to log in to the website by entering my confidentials (email, password) so that I can use the platform.
+Web User | Change confidentials | As a user, I want to be able to change my confidentials (email, password) in order to keep my account safe.
 Web User | Profile | As a user, I should be able to upload my profile picture and add a nickname to my account.
 Web User | Creating goals | As a user, I want to be able to add new goals so that I can have an organized to-do list.
+Web User | Edit goals | As a user, I want to be able to edit my goals so that I can adjust my goals to new circumstances.
+Web User | Creating milestones | As a user, I want to be able to create milestones in a specific goal so that I can divide my goal into small achievable steps.
+Web User | Publish goals | As a user, I want to be able to publish my goals so I can share my progress.
+Web User | View public goals | As a user, I want to be able to view other people's public goals so I can be more motiviated to achieve my own goals.
 Web User | Progress tracking | As a user, I should be able to update my progress in any of my goals so that I can view the progression.
 Web User | Statistics | As a user, I want to generate stats about my progress so that I could have a better understanding of my performance.